berto/berto.com/docs/2023-01-24-Intercom-for-X-thesis.md

 Intercom style businesses are well positioned to offer businesses a lot of value.
 With them, companies get the fastest time-to-market.
 Because the Intercom's are domain experts, they provide proven solutions.
 They give businesses a full-stack software from day 1: UX, software, metrics, backoffice, all is included.
 Lastly, they give teams the power to customize things to their needs, without consuming precious engineering time.

-### Intro

-I come at this thesis from 2 angles.
+### Signs in the market

+There are 2 measurable elements that make me believe this thesis is correct:
 - The cost of developing a product is the largest or 2nd largest expense for many startups and online businesses.
 - The speed at which companies ship product is a competitive factor, as it permits differentiation and more value add.

-The faster you can build your product, the more you can iterate, fail, learn, and ultimately succceed in solving your users problems.
-The faster you build a product, the faster you can deliver quality too.

-A company that delivers fast is better for investors.
-They succeed on the upside of a few outcomes and accept a majority of duds.
-They are interested in fast outcomes.
+A company that delivers fast is also better for investors, and they are vocal about it.
+Investors succeed on the upside of a few positive outcomes and accept a majority of duds, and they are interested in figuring fast out which are which.

-### The observation
+### The original player

 Intercom offers companies a simple trade-off:
 - you add two lines of code to your software